justclint/vagrant-lemp/project/README.md

-Thsi is your projects working directory.
+This is your projects working directory.
+Place your application here.